matloff/fasteR/README.md

  $ Pitcher   : int [1:535] 17 18 19 20 21 22 23 24 25 26 ...
 ```

-So the output is an R list; no surprise there, as we knew before before
+So the output is an R list; no surprise there, as we knew beforehand
 that **split** produces an R list.
 Also not surprisingly, the elements
 of the list are named "Catcher" etc.  So for example, the third
 outfielder is in row 12 of the data frame.

+> 📘 Pro Tip
-> <span style="color:red">Tip:</span>
+>
 > The idea here, using **split** on **1:nrow(mlb)**, was a bit of a trick.
 > Actually, it is a common ploy for experienced R coders, but you might
 > ask, "How could a novice come up with this idea?"
+>
-The answer, as noted
+> The answer, as noted several times already here, is that programming
-> several times already here, is that programming is a creative process.
+> is a creative process.
+This was a creative solution.
+>
 > Creativity may not come quickly!
-In some case, one might need to mull
-> over a problem for a long time before coming up with a solution.
-Don't
+Of course, there are many forums on
+> the Web at which you can ask questions, e.g. Stack Overflow, but
+> *resist the temptation to immediately go that route*.
+Don't give up!
-> give up!
-The more you think about a problem, the more skilled you will
+> The more you think about a problem, the more skilled you will get,
-> get, even if you sometimes come up empty-handed.
-And of course,
+> even if you sometimes come up empty-handed.
-> there are many forums on the Web at which you can ask questions,
-> e.g. Stack Overflow.

-> <span style="color:red">Tip:</span>
-> Now, remember, a nice thing about R lists is that we can reference their
+Now, remember, a nice thing about R lists is that we can reference their
-> elements in various ways.
+elements in various ways.
 The first element above, for instance, is any
-> of **rownums$Catcher**, **rownums[['Catcher']]** and **rownums[[1]]**,
+of **rownums$Catcher**, **rownums[['Catcher']]** and **rownums[[1]]**,
-> This versatility is great, as for example we can use the latter two
+This versatility is great, as for example we can use the latter two
-> forms to write loops.
+forms to write loops.

 And a loop is exactly what we need here.
+(One can also do this with
+*functional programming*, which we will cover in a later lesson.)
+We
-We want to call **lm** four
-times, once for each position.
-We could do this, say, with a loop
+want to call **lm** four times, once for each position.
+We could do
-beginning with
+this, say, with a loop beginning with

 ``` r
 for (i in 1:4)